Gorakhnath Math: Religious activity

 Thousands of devotees come to these temples on the occasion of Makar Sankranti, when they offer khichdi to Gorakhnath Baba.
-The King of Nepal also occasionally visits one of these temples during this festival.
+The King of Nepal would also occasionally visit one of these temples during this festival.

 The Gorakhnath Math has a significant following in eastern Uttar Pradesh and the Terai regions of Nepal, and also among wider circles across the Nath groups.
 The monastic order, according to the principles of saint Gorakhnath, sanyasis serve as priests.

 The present Mahant or Chief Priest is Yogi Adityanath.
 He was appointed Mahant on 14 September 2014.
 He was preceded by his guru, Mahant Avaidyanath, who died on 12 September 2014, and was given samadhi beside that of his guru Digvijay Nath in the Gorakhnath Temple.

 Within the Temple

 The Gorakhnath temple is seen as the main Nath establishment, among other Nath monasteries such Fatehpur Shekhawati and Asthal Bohar.
 The temple grounds reach across 52 acres of land in the heart of Gorakhpur.
 Within the temple are various hallways and rooms celebrating a variety of deities.
 First is Gorakhnath's personal chamber samadhi.
 The room once housed a statue of him but has since been replaced with footprints.
 It also holds his prayer seat where he held his seated pose once he returned from his travels.
 Leading out of the chamber is a gallery of statues including Siva, Ganesh, Kali and Bhairav.
 Another room contains the nine Naths found in statue form accompanied with other statues.
 When exiting the gallery surrounding Gorakhnath temple, there are other rooms and portraits allocated for other Hindu deities.
 Not only is the seat of Gorakhnath a defining feature of the temple, the eternal flame (Divya Joyti) is also held in the temple.
 It is said to have been burning since the time of Gorakhnath himself.
 Gorakhnath also known as passionate in raising and serving cows.
 The temple maintains a cow shed Goshala on the premises as one of the many references to the life of Gorakhnath and the goals of maintaining the sacrality of the animal.
 Away from the main temple, the residential spaces for current practicing ascetics can be found.
 Gorakhnath Math is a large pilgrimage center as well.
 All of these spaces within the temple grounds bring thousands of devotees as well as tourists.